After 'fire and fury,' Trump's North Korea approach comes full-circle

 Moving forward, North Korea's new-found confidence is likely to lead to additional missile tests and threats to the region and the US.

+The real issue is how continued North Korean provocations distract the US from its goal of denuclearizing the Korean peninsula, according to Anthony Ruggiero, a former deputy director of the US Treasury Department and an expert on the use of targeted financial measures for the Foundation for Defense of Democracies.

+"The US should focus on increasing sanctions and diplomacy with key allies (South Korea and Japan) to counter North Korea's continued sanctions evasion and nuclear weapons and missile programs," he said.

-After months of failing to make much progress towards ensuring a denuclearized peninsula with tough talk, it remains to be seen is how the Trump administration will respond as Kim's regime continues to push the envelope and march towards achieving its nuclear ambitions.
+But after months of failing to make much progress towards slowing North Korea's nuclear ambitions with tough talk, it remains to be seen how the Trump administration will respond as Kim's regime continues to push the envelope.